ajbrock/Neural-Photo-Editor/README.md

 - [Theano](http://deeplearning.net/software/theano/), development version.
 - [lasagne](http://lasagne.readthedocs.io/en/latest/user/installation.html), development version.
-- I highly recommend [cuDNN](https://developer.nvidia.com/cudnn) as speed is key.
-You'll need to uncomment my explicit DNN calls if you wish to not use it.
+- I highly recommend [cuDNN](https://developer.nvidia.com/cudnn) as speed is key, but it is not a dependency.
-NOTE: I am currently working on a non-cuDNN implementation that should allow for non-NVIDIA GPUs (and maybe CPUs too)--stay tuned!
 - numpy, scipy, PIL, Tkinter and tkColorChooser, but it is likely that your python distribution already has those.

 ## Running the NPE